ValgulNecron/kasuki/readme.md

 ### BOT

-- Anime submodule
+- General part:
+  - [ ] When everything else is finished change how the text is display to support localisation.
   - [ ] Clean the code.
+  - [ ] Find a name for the bot. - In progress have a temporary one kazuki. (will need to find a better one)
+  - [x] Add a bdd for some stuff prob sqllite but not sure.
+Added SQLLite db.

+- Anime submodule:
   - [ ] Finish comparison function.
   - [ ] Add character search function.
   - [X] Add staff search function.
 Added staff research with name.
   - [ ] Add search feature with type.
-  - [ ] Find a name for the bot. - In progress have a temporary one kazuki. (will need to find a better one)
   - [ ] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image with
    seiyuu and va role.
-  - [x] Add a bdd for some stuff prob sqllite but not sure.
-Added SQLLite db.
   - [ ] Bind anilist account to discord for /user and /search user.
   - [ ] Send anime release to a channel.
   - [ ] Try to do the same for manga